 Our solutions are commercially deployed in over 60 countries by more than 350 customers, including regional service providers as well as some of the world's largest Tier 1 broadband service providers, serving millions of subscribers.
-Our principal customers include Charter/Time Warner Cable, Rogers and Mediacom in North America; Liberty Global, Vodafone and DNA Oyj in Europe; and Jupiter Communications and Beijing Gehua CATV Networks in Asia-Pacific.
+Our principal customers include Charter/Time Warner Cable, Rogers and Mediacom in North America; Televisa/IZZI Mexico, Megacable Mexico and Claro Telmex Colombia in Latin America; Liberty Global, Vodafone and DNA Oyj in Europe; and Jupiter Communications and Beijing Gehua CATV Networks in Asia-Pacific.